slatedocs/slate/source/includes/_product_data.md

 The `tags` identify the unit that the data is generated from.

 All data recorded from a unit is held in the relevant `field`.
-Some `measurements`, and some fields with are currently only used by certain products.
+Some `measurements`, and some fields are currently only used by certain products.
-Also, only certain units are currently using certain `fields` as well (e.g device usage disaggregation)

 There are several `rentention policies` and `measurements` inside the Bboxx instance of InfluxDB.
 Below is an overview of some of the fields inside the core measurements.